Flicker Drive

 Adopting the same position each time helps cultivate a habit of deep stillness in mind and body, an auto-conditioned response.

 Psychology research has shown that visual imagery emerges more readily in the lying down position as compared to the sitting position.
+Study of physiological responses comparing sitting and lying postures for meditation shows that the lying posture elicits stronger relaxation responses, with greater meditation depth and increased parasympathetic activation.
 And a VR headset rests more comfortably when lying back.

 Practise ganzflicker meditation in bed, on a couch, or in a recliner.
 Make the trip into Flickerspace as comfortable and as enjoyable as possible.